angela1C/Programming-for-Data-Analysis-numpy.random-project-2019/README.md

 If, however the notebook doesn't render on GitHub as may happen from time to time, the url for this repository https://github.com/angela1C/numpy.random can be copied and pasted into the [Jupyter nbviewer ](https://nbviewer.jupyter.org ) at https://nbviewer.jupyter.org  where you enter the location of a Jupyter Notebook and click `Go` to have it rendered there.

-The aim of the project is to look at the numpy.random package and to be able to describe it in your own words and in a less formal way than the documentation does and not just recreate the entire numpy.random package documentation.
+The aim of the project is to look at the numpy.random package and to be able to describe it in our own words.

 I started this project by first getting familiar with the [Python NumPy](https://numpy.org/doc/1.16/reference/index.html#numpy-reference) reference manual and the [NumPy Quickstart tutorial](https://numpy.org/doc/1.16/user/quickstart.html) in the [NumPy User Guide](https://numpy.org/doc/1.16/user/index.html#numpy-user-guide) before looking at the [Random sampling (numpy.random)](https://numpy.org/doc/1.16/reference/routines.random.html) listed under the numpy routines of the user guide.